krishik1995/ETL-AWS-SQS-PostgreSQL/README.md

    ```
    *Note* The application waits for the containers to be built.
 Application run starts after 10 - 20 seconds after the containers have been built to ensure proper integration.
 7. Once the application is running, you can monitor the `etl_logs.log` file for detailed logs of the ETL process.
 8. To test if the messages are loaded successfully.
+Open another terminal.
 Execute the below command to check contents of the user_logins table:
    ```bash
    docker-compose exec postgres psql -U postgres -d postgres -c "\x on" docker-compose exec postgres psql -U postgres -d postgres -c "SELECT * FROM user_logins;"